Tinkoff/stapp/README.md

 // State: { counter: 0 }

 app
-  .api // api is a set of provided event creators binded to the state .increase()
+  .api // api is a set of provided functions binded to the state .increase()
 // State: { counter: 1 }